vbeskrovny/WebSSH2-session/README.md

 Features:
-- the last used username/password kept as default
+- the last used username/password kept as default and will be re-used for the new hosts
-- if method is not accepted - you will be prompted to enter username/password again
+- if authentication method is not accepted - you will be prompted to enter username/password again via "LOGOUT" button on the bottom of the console

 Tested:
 - Chrome/Firefox

+Regards